 The Priory Lodge School adopts a multidisciplinary approach to education using the best practice models such as TEACCH and active learning programmes.
-Students will learn how to develop effective compensatory strategies to overcome their difficulties in social and emotional processing, communication and flexibility in thinking and behaviour.
+Pupils will learn how to develop effective compensatory strategies to overcome their difficulties in social and emotional processing, communication and flexibility in thinking and behaviour.

 Individual education plans (IEPs) are implemented to develop communication, personal and social education skills.

-The Priory Lodge School enables students to:
+The Priory Lodge School enables pupils to:

 - Learn how to manage their behaviour and cope with anxieties in an urban environment

 - Develop independence, social and communication skills